skip to main content

 How should you take it?

-Take levonorgestrel as soon as possible, but no later than 72 hours, after unprotected sex.
+Take the ECP as soon as possible (up to 72 hours) after unprotected sex.

-Sometimes levonorgestrel can make you feel sick or vomit.
-Taking the tablet with food may help prevent this.
-If you vomit within 3 hours of taking levonorgestrel, you will need to take another tablet.
+Sometimes the ECP can make you feel sick or vomit.
+Taking it with food may help prevent this.
+If you vomit or have severe diarrhoea within 3 hours of taking the ECP, you will need to take another dose.

 Can you take other medicines?